carrington-115/bootstrap-lesson/notes.md

 - To send a part of the row to the next line, just add an element and specify the width to 100% (w-100%)
 - We can order through adding the order-{number} class.
 The number must not be sequential.
 The order is performed by checking the value of the number

+iv.
+Controlling Gutter
+- We can control vertically or horizontally between the page elements
+- We can control horizontal gutters by passing gx-{number}; vertical by gy-{number}
+- We can control both the horizontal and vertical gutters by g-{number}
+-